mattyizhengHe/mattyizhengHe.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm an undergraduate student at McGill University in Montreal, Canada, where I learn about neuroscience, applied mathematics, and computer science.
-I've been working with <a href='https://sites.google.com/view/chenjiang01'>Chen Jiang</a>, <a href='https://jzv.io'>Jacob Zavatone-Veth</a> and <a href='https://mila.quebec/en/directory/paul-masset'>Paul Masset</a> in <a href='https://massetlab.org'> Masset lab</a> on compressed sensing models of olfactory sensing since Fall 2024.
+I'm an undergraduate student at McGill University in Montreal, Canada, studying Cognitive Science and Applied Mathematics.
+I've been working with <a href='https://jzv.io'>Jacob Zavatone-Veth</a> and <a href='https://mila.quebec/en/directory/paul-masset'>Paul Masset</a> in <a href='https://massetlab.org'> Masset lab</a> on theoretical neuroscience.

-I'm interested in theoretical and computational neuroscience, machine learning theory, and applied mathematics—particularly in the computational principles and implementations that underlie intellectual processes, in both artificial and biological systems.
+I'm interested in computational neuroscience and machine learning theory—particularly in the computational principles and implementations that underlie intellectual processes, in both artificial and biological systems.
+I've been receiving my training in applied math and computer science, including stochastic processes, numerical analysis, optimization, and machine learning.

-You can find some of my notes, a collection of resources I found useful, and some random stuffs on this website.
+You can find some of my notes, a collection of resources I found useful, and some random stuff on this website.

 <!-- <details class="foldable-section">
   <summary>Research Interests</summary>